 After blotting dry, season them with salt and pepper.
 I like to use sea salt or kosher salt because the crystals are larger and have a bigger impact on flavoring.

 Use a frying pan and heat the butter and olive oil just until it begins to smoke.
-Place them in the hot fat, without crowding.
-Then sear them for 2-3 minutes on each side.
+Place them in the hot fat in a single layer, without crowding.
+Then sear them for about 1 1/2 minutes on each side.

-Use a set of kitchen tongs and flip each on and sear on the other side for the same amount of time.
+Use a set of kitchen tongs and flip each one and sear on the second side for the same amount of time.

 Pro Cooking Tips: